technicat/TootSDK/FORK.md

 ## HTTP
 - For HTTP requests with no body, set content-type to nil and if no body, content-length to 0 (previously just for sharkey)
-- Removed extra setting of content-type to application/json (should happen appropriately when query is created)
+- Removed extra setting of content-type to `application/json` (should happen appropriately when query is created)

 ## Post

-- Changed deletePost to deletePostAndEdit (to indicate its returning a Post for editing after the deletion) and add a deletePost with no return value to accomodate those platforms that don't return a Post (friendica, mitra, sharkey, firefox, and very old Mastodon).
+- Changed `deletePost` to `deletePostAndEdit` (to indicate its returning a Post for editing after the deletion) and add a deletePost with no return value to accomodate those platforms that don't return a Post (friendica, mitra, sharkey, firefox, and very old Mastodon).
-- Changed the form type in publishPost and editPost to application/json instead of multipart/form-data to accomodate Mitra and Sharkey.
+- Changed the form type in `publishPost` and `editPost` to `application/json` instead of `multipart/form-data` to accomodate Mitra and Sharkey.
-- Moved Pixelfed-specific behavior in updateCredentials to pixelfedUpdateCredentials.
+- Moved Pixelfed-specific behavior in `updateCredentials` to a version that takes `PixelfedUpdateCredentialsParams`.

 ## ScheduledPost

-- Added ScheduledPost.Params so ScheduledPostParams can be used solely for requests, no longer need to translate to ScheduledPostRequest
+- Added `ScheduledPost.Params` so `ScheduledPostParams` can be used solely for requests, no longer need to translate to `ScheduledPostRequest`
-- Handle nil/missing ScheduledPost.mediaAttachments from Pleroma/Akkoma
+- Handle nil/missing `ScheduledPost.mediaAttachments` from Pleroma/Akkoma
-- Removed throws for missing date (no longer optional in ScheduledPostParams) and scheduled too soon (handle enforcement at the calling level)
+- Removed throws for missing date (no longer optional in `ScheduledPostParams`) and scheduled too soon (handle enforcement at the calling level)
-- Updating a ScheduledPost no longer returns an optional
+- Updating a `ScheduledPost` no longer returns an optional

 ## PostEdit

-- Replaced poll property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
+- Replaced `poll` property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
 Fixes a decoding error trying to read Poll.id.

 ## Account

-- avatar is optional to accomodate Mitra (when user hasn't selected an avatar)
+- `avatar` is optional to accomodate Mitra (when user hasn't selected an avatar)
-- header is optional to accomodate Pixelfed (sometimes stubbed, sometimes nil)
+- `header` is optional to accomodate Pixelfed (sometimes stubbed, sometimes nil)

 ## Relationship

-- blocking is optional to accomodate Mitra (now updated to set blocking always to false), but this is consistent with all the other optionals in Relationship, anyway.
+- `blocking` is optional to accomodate Mitra (now updated to set blocking always to false), but this is consistent with all the other optionals in `Relationship`, anyway.

+## Reports

+- Reporting accounts/posts on Pixelfed is moved to a separate function that takes `PixelfedReportParams`

 ## Timeline

-- Add direct timeline for Mitra
+- Add `direct` timeline for Mitra

 ## Notifications

-- TootClient.getNotifications() takes an optional with include_types parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying types (flavour-specific handling of arguments is removed) seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case).
+- `TootClient.getNotifications()` takes an optional with `include_types` parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying `types` (flavour-specific handling of arguments is removed) seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case).

 ## Cleanup